InkDAO/gitbook/tutorials/subscribing-first-post.md

 ## Understanding Subscriptions

 ### What is a Subscription?
-On decentralizedX, a "subscription" is a one-time purchase that grants you **lifetime access** to a post:
+On InkDAO, a "subscription" is a one-time purchase that grants you **lifetime access** to a post:
 - **One-time payment**: Pay once, access forever
 - **Token ownership**: You receive ERC20 tokens representing your access
 - **No expiration**: Access never expires